FSBO – FOR SALE BY OWNER

 “Then we go to settlement.
 The buyer gets to choose the title company, but you can recommend one to him.
 I know a few in the area.
 Let me give you their info …

-“Nope, that sounds pretty thorough.
+“Nope, that sounds pretty straight-forward.
 Let me make some calls and I’ll get back to you.”

 Attorney Tim Barkley